tijn28/Starcraft/README.md

 ### Current status

 - All units can be controlled by the MAS.
-- The MAS is capable of playing all three races, see examples for GOAL code.
+- The MAS is capable of playing all three races.

 ### Project overview
 The project contains the following folders:

 * **EISBW:** The EIS implementation of BWAPI.
-* **examples:** A collection of examples for different multi-agent systems.
-* **libs:** Jar-files required for building the interface and running the various examples.
+* **libs:** Files required for building the interface and running the various examples.